 Is it the right timing to enter this market?

 Yes.
 According to the Mastercard Impact Studies for May 2020 edition, Malaysians are increasing their online activities, including food deliveries.

 Undoubtedly, the pandemic has changed our day-to-day activities and consumer spending behaviour.
-According to an article on The Star, more new merchants join the food delivery platform since the pandemic started.
-The merchants saw an increase in online revenue since joining the platform.
+According to an article in The Star newspaper, more new merchants have joined the food delivery platform since the pandemic started.
+The merchants have seen an increase in online revenue since joining the platform.

 This is the excellent timing for onboarding merchants and gaining users.

 Yes, Faszz is not going head-on with the big players.
 This is not a zero-sum game where other players will be harmed as Faszz grows.
 Instead, they are creating a new market that did not exist before.
 It was not too long ago since GFood and PinkyFood started the trend (at a huge cost).

 There are still people who hesitate to order food delivery or become a rider because of the potential risk of contamination and insecurity due to the demanding work nature.
 Faszz will provide that peace of mind, hence ‘activating the market’ and ‘making the pie bigger’.

 But if we really must, let’s compare with the 3 most popular online food delivery companies in Malaysia.

 The general perception of the existing platforms is as below: